Nearly 400 bipartisan lawmakers back extension of U.N. arms embargo on Iran

 The group was led by House Foreign Affairs Committee Chairman Eliot Engel, New York Democrat, and ranking member Michael McCaul, Texas Republican, as well as Reps.
 Stephanie Murphy, Florida Democrat, and Brian Fitzpatrick, Pennsylvania Republican, and encompasses more than three-quarters of all House members.

-A U.N. arms embargo and arms export ban on Iran was established in 2015 in conjunction with a key nuclear accord between Tehran and several world powers, including the U.S., and is set to lift on October 18.
+The current version of the arms embargo and arms export ban on Iran was adopted in 2015 in conjunction with a key nuclear accord between Iran and several world powers, including the U.S., and is set to lift on Oct.
+18.

 President Trump withdrew from the Iran nuclear deal in 2018 despite European opposition, a move that allowed the U.S. to reinstate economic sanctions against Tehran that had been waived under the deal and add new sanctions.